chanteCon/playlistManager/README.md

 ---

 Backend API for managing video playlists.
-Users can save videos from external platforms using URLs, with shared video resources to avoid duplicate storage and metadata fetching where possible.
+Users can add videos from external platforms to playlists using URLs, with metadata fetching where possible.

 ## Features

-- Video URL management
+- Create and manage playlists
+- Add videos to playlists using external URLs
 - Shared video resources across users
+- Automatic video metadata fetching where supported
-- URL normalisation and platform identity detection
+- URL normalisation and platform detection
-- Optimistic metadata fetching where supported
-- YouTube metadata extraction (title, description, thumbnail)
-- Fallback to storing URLs when metadata is unavailable

 ## Tech Stack